nornes/tiles-rapIoT/README.md

 # Tiles Toolkit

-Tiles is a inventor toolbox to support the design and making of interactive objects for learning and play.
+Tiles is an inventor toolbox to support the design and making of interactive objects for learning and play.
 Tiles allows non-experts to create complex and distributed physical interfaces.
-For more information [tilestoolkit.io](http://tilestoolkit.io)
+For more information visit [tilestoolkit.io](http://tilestoolkit.io)

 Tiles allows rapid development of technology-augmented everyday objects (the so-called Internet of Things).